Showing 646 items

 Barron Von Richthofen's grave, dargo-078.tif

 ... troops with full Military Honours.
-The cross is made from... and was buried by Australian troops with full Military Honours.
-The cross ...French and Australian troops at the graveside of 'The Red Baron' Manfred Von Richthofen, Picardie, France, April, 1918.
+The cross is made from... by Australian troops with full Military Honours.
+The cross is made from ...French and Australian troops at the graveside of 'The Red Baron' Manfred Von Richthofen, Picardie, France, April, 1918.
 There was dispute over troops of which nation shot down the German fighter ace, though Australian ground troops had the strongest claim.
 He crashed near the front line and was buried by Australian troops with full Military Honours.
 The cross is made from a propeller.Their is an inscription at the bottom that states "Barron Von Richthofen's grave (the champion German airman)red baron, grave, barron von richthofen, aif, france, 1918, ww1, world war 1, picardie, a.i.f -

 Kew Historical Society Inc